 Our top priority is always the safety and well-being of our students.
 Given the COVID-19 pandemic, we can no longer hold our in-person residential program for 2020 as originally planned.
 Instead, in order to do our part as we all navigate this crisis together, the Prove it! team will be offering a free online program this summer.

 All spots are currently filled and we are no longer accepting additional applications.
 You can find information about additional summer math programs at the AMS website.

 Prove it!
-Math Academy will be held at Colorado State University in Fort Collins, CO.
+Math Academy is held every two years, hosted by the Department of Mathematics at Colorado State University in Fort Collins, CO.
 Nestled at the base of the Rocky Mountains at the north end of Colorado’s front range, Fort Collins is a safe, naturally beautiful, and culturally vibrant college town.

 The unique location allows us to balance work and play at Prove it!
 Math Academy.
 The daytime classes will be held in CSU’s well-equipped classrooms and computer labs.
 In the evenings students will have free time to work on problems with their fellow students, use the campus recreational facilities, or join one of the downtown outings led by the program counselors.
 We will also take advantage of the close proximity to the Rocky Mountains on our field trip to Rocky Mountain National Park.

-Participants will be staying in the brand-new Laurel Village Piñon Hall, in suite-style double rooms with a private bathroom.
+Participants will be staying in Laurel Village Piñon Hall in suite-style double rooms with a private bathroom.
 There will be two students to a room, so each student will have one roommate.
 The rooms are air-conditioned and each have two twin beds, two desks, and a window with curtains.

-Students will be provided a meal card that gives them access to the Durrell Dining Center, in the newly renovated Durrell Hall, for breakfast, lunch, and dinner each day between June 25 and July 6 inclusive.
-Additionally, dinner will be provided for all students on the arrival day (June 24) and breakfast will be provided for all students on the departure day (July 7).
+Students will be provided a meal card that gives them access to the Durrell Dining Center, in the newly renovated Durrell Hall, for breakfast, lunch, and dinner each day of the program other than arrival and departure day.
+Additionally, dinner will be provided for all students on the arrival day and breakfast will be provided for all students on the departure day.